 Phone (650) 696-1060

-Valley Oaks Charter School is located at 3501 Chester Avenue, which is south of the Kern County Museum and north of Garces Circle.
+The Bakersfield Valley Oaks Charter School sites are located at 3401 D Chester Avenue (Elementary) and 3501 Chester Avenue (High School), which is south of the Kern County Museum and north of Garces Circle.
 It is centrally located and has regular GET bus service.

 School Contact Information